AllesLockr/Frontend/README.md

 # AllesLocker — Frontend

-> Web-based UI for managing electronic locks and access rights across multiple vendors.
+> Web-based Application to manage locks from different vendors on a single platform.

 ## Tech Stack